HowardGech/GVSSB/README.md

 # Examples of the Utility of the package

-To illustrate the functions of this package, we first generate the covariate matrix and the coefficients as follows:
+To illustrate the functions of the GVSSB package, let's walk through an example step-by-step.

+First, we generate the covariate matrix (X) and coefficients (beta) as follows:
 ```
 library(GVSSB)